How Can Optical Character Recognition technology Improve Your Business?

 While OCR technology promises to bring efficiencies to so many organizations, it is not without challenges.
 The most apparent issue is accuracy and completeness.

 OCR-captured results are usually fraught with errors whether due to unrecognizable handwriting or non-standard forms where input fields are not always in the same place.
 Optimization techniques such as running multiple OCR engines, and enhancing pre-processing techniques can improve results, but there will always be data quality issues.
 Data analysts will still have to clean and remediate the output before using the captured data to generate reports, develop strategies, calculate risk etc.

 While OCR with manual data cleanup is still an improvement on the traditional data entry approach, it can be significantly stronger if it was also paired with an automated data quality management tool.

-BaseCap Analytics’ Data Quality Management Platform is a perfect complement to Optical Character Recognition technology.
+BaseCap Analytics’ Data Quality Manager is a perfect complement to Optical Character Recognition technology.

 Schedule a demo with BaseCap Analytics, and our team of data experts will help design a customized approach to turn your data into a competitive advantage for your company.